 Friday, March 22, 1968: 'A Dance Concert', Depot House, 416 South Ashley Street, Ann Arbor, Washtenaw County, Michigan

-The band was billed as ‘Prime Movers’ on the gig poster designed by Michael Erlewine (see below).
+The band was billed as ‘Prime Movers’ on the gig poster designed by Michael Erlewine.
 Soul Remains were also on the bill.
 One show, from 9:00pm to 2:00am.
-By the way, this was supposedly the one and only gig the band did with Phillip Erlewine on drums.

 Tuesday, March 26, 1968: 'Kids' Benefit Concert for The Children's Community School', The Canterbury House, 330 Maynard Street, Ann Arbor, Washtenaw County, Michigan , Ann Arbor, Washtenaw County, Michigan